 This 500 μl aliquot was then contacted by TBP at room temperature.
 The volume of TBP was kept as close to 500 μl as possible, but usually an additional 200 μl was added.
 The concentration remained the same with 30 % by volume TBP diluted with kerosene.
 When a larger volume of TBP was contacted with stock solution the extra was added to reduce the chance of accidentally pipetting HNO3.
 Similarly, comparable contact volumes were used during the plutonium and uranium separation.

-Both sets of extractions had the aqueous and organic phase mixed on a vortex mixer for 15 minutes at 1500 rpm, and then allowing the two phases to settle and separate.
+Both sets of extractions had the aqueous and organic phase mixed on a vortex mixer for 15 min at 1500 rpm, and then allowing the two phases to settle and separate.
 The sample was additionally centrifuged and carefully pipetted to physically separate the two phases into two different vials.
-For the PUREX cycles, TBP was contacted with stock solution multiple times to ensure the quantitative recovery of heavy metal from the stock solution with the TBP collected in a single vial.
+For the PUREX cycles, TBP was contacted with the stock solution multiple times to ensure the quantitative recovery of heavy metal from the stock solution with the TBP collected in a single vial.

-Two concentrations of HNO3 were used in the ferrous sulfamate solution.
-The first was 0.75 M and the second 4 M. These two concentrations were used to determine differences in uranium separation, which occurs because NO3- concentrations affect the distribution ratio for uranium.

-After the back extraction of Pu(III) the solution was prepped for another cycle of Pu decontamination with the addition of NaNO2.
-Dry runs of the above described experiment were conducted with natural uranium to ensure that uranium is removed from the “stock solution” and does not make its way to the product solution.
-Each of the above steps were analyzed with gamma spectroscopy for fission products.
-The aqueous phases were additionally quantified by ICP-MS analysis.
+The pellet, both prior to dissolution and after, was counted with a standard HPGe detector with a Pb shield.
+The same detector was used to count the various process solutions.
+GENIE software was used to analyze spectrum and samples were typically encased in a lead tomb.
+Inductively coupled plasma mass spectrometry (ICP-MS) was also conducted for some samples using a PerkinElmer NexION 300X quadrupole ICP-MS.

 Results and Discussion

+A second and third plutonium extraction/back-extraction was carried out in the same manner as the four-contact experiment described above.
+The goal of these experiments was to continually decontaminate, while maintaining large plutonium recovery with simple processes.
+The second extraction/back-extraction had a 90% plutonium recovery with an additional 95% of the uranium remaining in the organic phase.
+The third step had dismal back-extraction due to Fe(II) catalytically oxidizing to Fe(III) with NO2- (Stoller and Richards 1961).

-The decontamination factor calculations utilized concentration ratios between contaminants and plutonium so that volume changes due to processing were negated.
-Both the single and multiple contact DF values are shown in Table 1.
-The elements were grouped based on location on the periodic table.
+The decontamination factor calculations utilized concentration ratios between contaminants that were normalized to the plutonium so that volume changes due to processing were negated.
+Both the single- and four-contact DF values are shown in Table 1.
+The heavy metal decontamination factors give an indication of U separation.
+For reference, the plutonium recovery for the two experiments is 76% and 94%, respectively, which correspond to a 75% and 93% uranium separation, respectively.
+The DCs for U and Pu were 37.5 and 16.2, respectively, which indicate that large fractions of the U and Pu were removed from stock solution.
+The reason for the lower than expected extractions is due to the TBP holdup volume left in the organic phase (Long 1967).

 Table 1 Decontamination factors for single and multiple contact PUREX.
+Elements are grouped based on their location on the periodic table.